-- · Notes to Arpeggiator,
+- Notes to Arpeggiator,

-- · Audio to Delay,
+- $\cdot\,$ Audio to Delay,

-- · Both, or
+- Both, or

-- · None of the above.
+- None of the above.

-The status of Feed Direction is also indicated in the Delay section on the Effects screen †i.
+The status of Feed Direction is also indicated in the Delay section on the Effects screen ii!.

 3.1.5 Sync

 The Sync section allows the synchronization of the Orbiter's suborbit movement, Vibrato and Tremolo, Delay and Chorus to the main tempo or to let them run on their own.
 When an element is synchronized, it snaps to the closest time signature.